 - What trait Dan most deplores about himself?

 - What trait does Dan most deplore in others?

 - What does Dan most value in his friends?

 - Who are Dan’s heroes in real life?

 - Which living person does he most admire?

 - Which words or phrases does Dan overuse?

 - If Dan could change one thing about himself, what would it be?

 Of course, you can add or edit the questions to match better with your world.
 For instance, the concept of “weekend” might not exist in your world, so adapt the questions to your needs.
 Be wary of too many physical details and too many idiosyncrasies.
-I think a handful of them for your main characters are okay, especially if they are linked to something relevant.
-But, don’t give every single character a scar or birthmark because that just looks weird.
+A handful of them for your main characters are okay, especially if they are linked to something relevant.
+But don’t give every single character a scar or birthmark because that just looks weird.

 Story Context Questions